Norbshii/Thesis-2025/README.md

-# Student Portal Login System
+# PinPoint - Student Location Monitoring System

-A modern, responsive login system for a student portal built with React and Laravel.
-Features a beautiful dark/purple design with authentication, form validation, and a dashboard.
+A modern, responsive student location monitoring and attendance system built with React and Laravel.
+Features geolocation-based attendance tracking, real-time class management, and a beautiful dark/purple design with authentication.

 ## Features